-One of the key elements when working on the creation or development of software is the selection of an appropriate methodology of product management.
+One of the key elements of project management is deciding for the right project management method.
 Almost every page related to software development includes buzzwords as "we are agile", "we work according to the Kanban methodology" or "we are Scrum ninjas".
-While it is not a problem to identify the differences between traditional and agile methods of managing projects, understanding the specificity and discrepancies between the Scrum and Kanban methodologies can be a problem for many.
+While it is not a problem to identify the differences between traditional and agile methods of managing projects, understanding the discrepancies between the Scrum and Kanban methodologies can be a problem for many.

 We decided to take both methods - Scrum and Kanban - under the magnifying glass and find out their characteristics, similarities, and differences.